vmware-tanzu/tanzu-dev-portal/content/practices/2x2/index.md

 1. Choose another option and, as a group, position it relative to other options on the grid, vertically and horizontally.

    {{< callout >}}
-   Tip: Avoid placing any 2 options on the same row or column.
+   **Tip**: Avoid placing any 2 options on the same row or column.
 Each option should be clearly placed in a unique horizontal and vertical position on each axis to avoid any ambiguity.
    {{< /callout >}}

 1. Repeat step 4 until every option is positioned on the grid.
 The highest priority options should be in the top-right quadrant.

    {{< callout >}}
-   Tip: If the options are weighted towards a particular half or quadrant, you can reposition the options so that roughly half are on either side of each axis.
+   **Tip**: If the options are weighted towards a particular half or quadrant, you can reposition the options so that roughly half are on either side of each axis.
 This will remove ambiguity and make it easier to make prioritization decisions.
    {{< /callout >}}

    ![Populated two by two grid](/images/practices/2x2/2x2-populated.png)